Entropy and entanglement bounds for reduced density matrices of fermionic states

 The {\em entanglement of formation} $\ef$, introduced by Bennett {\it et al.} \cite{B1,B2}, is defined in terms of the von Neumann entropy $S(\rho) = -\tr(\rho \log \rho)$ by the formula

 where $\tr$ and $\tr_2$, respectively, are the traces over the tensor product $\H_1\otimes \H_2$ and the partial trace over $\H_2 $ alone.
-The coefficients $\lambda_k$ in the expansion are required to be positive and sum to $1$, and each $\omega^k$ is a state on $\H_1\otimes \H_2$, which, by the concavity of $S$, may be taken to be a pure state without affecting the value of the infimum.
+The coefficients $\lambda_j$ in the expansion are required to be positive and sum to $1$, and each $\omega^j$ is a state on $\H_1\otimes \H_2$, which, by the concavity of $S$, may be taken to be a pure state without affecting the value of the infimum.
 Since the two partial traces of a pure state have the same spectrum and hence the same entropies \cite{al}, $\ef(\rho_{12})$ is symmetric in $1$ and $2$.
 It is known that $\ef(\rho_{12}) =0$ if and only if $\rho_{12}$ is separable; see \cite{BCY} for a discussion of this result in relation to other measures of entanglement.

 Any bipartite fermionic state will be entangled according to this definition.
-Another definition that is appropriate for fermions is to say that $\rho_{12} $ is {\em fermionic-separable} if and only if it is a convex combination of projections onto 2-body Slater determinantal states \cite{AFOV}.
+Another definition that is appropriate for fermions is to say that $\rho_{12} $ is {\em fermionic-separable} if and only if it is a convex combination of projections onto 2-body Slater determinantal states \cite{AFOV,KWCG}.
 Otherwise it is {\it fermionic entangled}.
-Thus, one looks for a measure of entanglement that is positive (sometimes called `faithful') on all entangled states and zero on fermionic-separable states.
+A number of authors \cite{BCW,GM,IV,KWCG, SCKLL,WS} have proposed quantities that measure the degree of fermionic entanglement.
+One looks for a measure of entanglement that is positive (sometimes called `faithful') on all entangled states and zero on fermionic-separable states.